MontiCore/EmbeddedMontiArc/README.md

 ## Introducing Custom Layers
 It is also possible to add custom layers which are not predefined in the specific backend which is used.
 For the different backends the approach may differ.
 For now the method only works for Gluon backend and a short guide on how to use it can be found in the CNNArch2Gluon readme file --> https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/generators/CNNArch2Gluon/-/blob/ba_kisov/README.md#using-custom-layers
 ## AdaNet Layer & Usage
 The AdaNet Layer AdaNet provides to a way to generate a size optimised network architecture.
+The implemented algorithm is based on [4].
+### How To
-It has three optional arguments:
+The generation process can be simply invoked by adding using the layer syntax ```AdaNet()``` It has three optional arguments:
 - inBlock : str
 - block : str